n8n-io/n8n-docs/docs/source-control-environments/understand/patterns.md

 ---
-title: Source control patterns
+title: Branch patterns
 description: Understand the different relationships between n8n instances and Git branches that are possible with source control.
 ---

-# Source control patterns
+# Branch patterns

 The relationship between n8n instances and Git branches is flexible.
 You can create different setups depending on your needs.